suhaspal/suhaspal/README.md

 ## 🚀 About Me

-I'm a Junior at the University of Illinois Urbana-Champaign, passionate about building intelligent systems that solve real-world problems.
-Currently working on cutting-edge AI research and contributing to the future of automated reasoning systems.
+I'm a junior at the University of Illinois Urbana-Champaign, passionate about building intelligent systems that solve real-world problems.
+I'm currently working on cutting-edge AI research and contributing to the future of automated reasoning systems.

 ## 🛠️ Tech Stack